IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_instance.rst

   service (True, str, None)
     (Required for new resource) The name of the service offering like cloud-object-storage, kms etc

-  plan (True, str, None)
-    (Required for new resource) The plan type of the service

-  name (True, str, None)
-    (Required for new resource) A name for the resource instance

-  service_endpoints (False, str, None)
-    Types of the service endpoints.
-Possible values are 'public', 'private', 'public-and-private'.

-  resource_group_id (False, str, None)
-    The resource group id

   tags (False, list, None)